jamesbrindle/Keypad4TeamsGlobalKeys/README.md

 ## Setup

 The installer will install to the Program Files folder and set the program to start on Windows statup.
-It can be exitted from the right-click context menu on the icon in the system tray.
+It can be exited from the right-click context menu on the icon in the system tray.

 There are 3 types of installer: